Discover the Largest Mako Shark Ever Recorded

 A diver swimming with a Shortfin mako shark.
 These sharks are aggressive predators and should be avoided if possible.

-Mako sharks are over two feet long at birth.
-Males grow to about nine feet long, while females may measure over 14 feet at their largest.
 Mako sharks have streamlined, narrow bodies with pointed noses and large eyes.
 Their tails are incredibly powerful and propel them through the water as they chase some of the fastest fish in the ocean.
+There are two mako shark species: the shortfin mako (Isurus oxyrinchus) and the longfin mako (Isurus paucus).
+The shortfin mako has shorter pectoral fins than the longfin.
+The longfin mako also has larger eyes, and the underside of its snout is dark-colored.

 The Longfin Mako shark is a very large species of shark that can grow to around 14 feet.

 Mako sharks have many rows of narrow, needle-like teeth designed for holding onto slippery fish.
-They mainly eat mackerel, tuna, swordfish, and bonito, in addition to cephalopods like squid and octopus.
-They’ve also been recorded eating seabirds, sea turtles, other sharks, and even porpoises.
-But speed isn’t all they have; mako sharks also have some of the strongest measured bite forces of any shark.
+Both species eat fish such as mackerel, tuna, and swordfish, in addition to cephalopods like squid and octopus.
+Shortfin makos have also been recorded eating seabirds, sea turtles, other sharks, and even porpoises.
+Shortfin mako sharks also have some of the strongest measured bite forces of any shark at 3,000PSI.

 Makos almost never stay in one place.
-Instead, they spend their lives migrating up and down coasts, to the open ocean, and back close to shore.
-They follow the big game fish and can often be seen fully breaching the water’s surface as they hunt.
+Both mako species they spend their lives migrating along coasts, to the open ocean, and back near shore.
+Shortfins in particular follow big game fish and can often be seen fully breaching the water’s surface as they hunt.

-Though they can grow to lengths of over 10 feet (for females), mako sharks rarely attack humans fatally.
-There have only been 10 recorded instances of unprovoked attacks on humans by mako sharks, one of which resulted in a fatality.
-Your chances of having a negative interaction with a mako shark are small.
+Mako sharks rarely attack humans.
+There have only been 10 recorded instances of unprovoked attacks on humans by mako sharks, just one of which resulted in a fatality.
+So, your chances of having a negative interaction with a mako shark are low.

 The Longfin Mako Shark has a long, slender body that is streamlined and has a greyish-blue coloring.